 While Australian Shepherds are sweet dogs and very affectionate toward those within their circle, including other dogs, they may not be so graciously inclined toward “stranger” dogs.

-They are also herding dogs.
-This means that they may nip at ankles or be a bit bossy with other dogs in an effort to corral.
+Aussies are herding dogs.
+This means that they may nip at ankles or be a bit bossy with other dogs in an effort to corral them.
 This is especially true of dogs within their own family.

 Some dogs are okay with this kind of behavior, others are not, and fights may break out if you own another strong-willed dog who likes to be in charge or do their own thing.
 If you, however, own another dog that is more submissive and easy-going, they can get along great, and there will not be any issues.